mattjones315/scAmp/README.md

 You can look at usage instructions for these modules by running `scamp [module] --help`.

-## Pretrained model
+## Pretrained models

 Though you can train new models using scAmp, we also provide pre-trained models in the `./pretrained_models` directory.

-You can load this in as so:
+You can pass a path to the pretrained model directly to `scamp predict`.
+Otherwise, if you are using scAmp interactively, you can load this in as so:

 ```
 from scamp import models